What is Baby Eczema?

 Since eczema is a chronic condition you should take special care of the skin even when flare ups are hiding away.
-During bathtime, use a body wash that’s designed especially for eczema-prone skin with those key natural ingredients like colloidal oatmeal and coconut oil can help keep itchy skin under control over time.
+During bathtime, use an eczema body wash that’s designed especially for eczema-prone skin with those key natural ingredients like colloidal oatmeal and coconut oil can help keep itchy skin under control over time.

 Soothe Flare Ups

 Flare ups happen and when they do have special care on hand.
 OTC eczema balms like our Soothing Therapy Eczema Balm are a great way to soothe the skin without harsh steroids.